globalpayments/php-sdk/README.md

 # Heartland & Global Payments PHP SDK

-This SDK makes it easy to integrate your .NET application with our Card Not Present and Card Present APIs.
+This SDK makes it easy to integrate your PHP application with our Card Not Present and Card Present APIs.

 ## Solutions